 The displays in the Creativity Gallery on the mezzanine floor are categorised into Make it Happen, Explore, Be Inspired and Imagine.

 The highlights for the kids were the several hands-on exhibits dotted around the galleries.
 The interactive areas in the Creativity Gallery are great for babies and toddlers – Make Believe and the Sensory Pod.
-The V&A Museum of Childhood London also runs Arts & Crafts workshops that regularly take place in this gallery.
-Make sure to check the museum’s website for the current dates and times.
+The Sensory Pod is a multi-sensory playroom featuring colour-changing light columns and a tactile wall.

 Moving Toys Gallery